m-agusbueno/QA-Portfolio/bug-report.md

 ### Actual Result
 Message displayed:
-"Epic sadface: Username and password do not match any user in this servic"
+"Epic sadface: Username and password do not match any user in this service"

 ### Expected Result
 A clearer message indicating the exact issue (e.g., incorrect password)